 UN Sustainable Development Goals

 Business must serve society.
-But today, our current form of capitalism is leaving too many people behind.
-The gap between the haves and the have-nots is rising, the planet is under severe strain, and trust in business is at an all-time low.
+But today's form of capitalism is leaving too many people behind.
+The gap between the haves and the have-nots is rising, the planet is under severe strain, and trust in institutions continues to remain low.

 Many are arguing that a more inclusive form of capitalism is sorely needed.